podzito/paddle-rs/README.md

 # paddle-rs

-Rust bindings for the Paddle Open API Spec
+Rust bindings for the Paddle payment entities.
+Work in progress.